Alien: Romulus: Critical response

 James Mottram, in a five star review for NME, described the film as "thrilling and scary" and coming "close to the brilliance of Ridley Scott and James Cameron".
 He praised the production design, digital work, practical and visual effects and the score.
 Mottram described the performance of Jonsson as Andy as a "stand-out" a view shared by Clarisse Loughrey writing for The Independent.

 Mick LaSalle of the San Francisco Chronicle criticized the film, writing: "The first 45 minutes are boring beyond description. [...]
 The script has the aliens waking up and falling asleep at the convenience of the screenwriters, not in a way that makes consistent sense. [...]
 The foundational mistake came when someone said, 'Hey, let's make another Alien movie.'
 News flash: The alien concept is dead.
 Leave it alone, and leave poor Ian Holm out of it."
 David Ehrlich of Indiewire wrote: "The director would rather torture his cast than develop their characters.
 There's nothing inherently wrong with that trade-off, but Álvarez doesn't satisfy the first half of the equation well enough to justify his disregard for the second.
 High on jolts [...] and low on more probing scares, Romulus isn't nearly inventive enough to forefront its slaughter at the expense of its soul."
 Bilge Ebiri, writing for Vulture, expressed disappointment in the film's lessened ambition in comparison with other installments, stating that it is "a film engineered mostly to provide some basic genre thrills and keep the IP alive so that the now-Disney-owned Fox can generate more Alien movies....
 Alien: Romulus is diverting enough, but it's also instantly forgettable—something I don't think I've ever said about any other Alien film, good or bad."

+In August 2026, Ridley Scott opined that, looking back on Alien: Romulus, he thinks the film "was OK", but could have been better.
+He thus saw it as a sign that the franchise "needs some help", hence his intentions to return to the property, which he announced to do so by rewriting the next Alien film.